Cognitive Behaviour Therapy for hot flushes

 Where to take the next step

-Read CBT for menopause Watch The Truth About… The Menopause – information about CBT in practice starts at 21:12.
-Talk to your GP about CBT – they may be able to refer you to a specialist.
+Talk to a specialist GP online about CBT – they may be able to refer you.
 For a private CBT therapist, visit the British Association for Behavioural and Cognitive Psychotherapy to find an accredited CBT therapist.